emeryberger/PC-Resources/README.md

 ## [Check arXiv for blackout period violations](check-arxiv.py)

+The script [check-arxiv.py](check-arxiv.py) makes it easy to check arXiv for papers that violate a blackout period (if your conference has one).
+Takes as input a list of titles (via stdin) and outputs violations.
+Currently you need to modify the script to set the submission date and optionally change the delta (time before and after the submission date).

 ## Conflict vetting

 `conflict-vetter.py` finds all stated conflicts from authors and mails them for vetting to reviewers